 Guidelines on Privacy and Confidentiality Policies

-Nature Canada develops and maintains the online presence, myparkspass.ca, for the My Parks Pass program partners (Nature Canada, Parks Canada and The Historica-Dominion Institute).
+Nature Canada develops and maintains the online presence, myparkspass.ca, for the My Parks Pass program partners (Nature Canada, Parks Canada, the Royal Canadian Geographic Society, the Canadian Wildlife Federation, Historica Canada).
 Myparkspass.ca is an information tool that strives to provide Canadians with opportunities to engage in activities at national parks, national historic sites and national marine conservation areas.
 An important part of this website involves dialogue, questions and answers, and feedback.
 If you are considering exchanging information with us, you may wonder what standards we uphold and how we protect your privacy.

 Nature Canada follows the Canadian Marketing Association’s guidelines.
 We are committed to its high standards, which require honesty, integrity and fairness in all customer relationships.
 Our Web site managers adhere to the Canadian Marketing Association’s Code of Ethics & Standards of Practice (Section J).
 We also uphold the Personal Information Protection and Electronic Documents Act, which came into effect in Canada in 2004.

 Nature Canada collects personal information from you so we can start and maintain an active relationship to provide you with the service you want, and respond to your questions and conservation interests.